php-activerecord/activerecord/UPGRADE.md

 # 1.x -> 2.0
-2.0 has a number of breaking changes.
+2.0 has a number of breaking API changes.

-In 2.0, PHP Active Record aligns more closely with modern Ruby on Rails, introducing a new `Relation` class to chain commands together.
-Any old functions on `Model` that previously took a `conditions` argument must now move to using a `where` clause:

 #### methods